Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Only by acceptance of the past, can you alter it.
+> It doesn't matter if the glass is half empty or half full.
+Be grateful you have a glass - you're the only person that can decide what's in it.

 <!-- QUOTE_END -->